-In relation to larger and higher-risk firms, the PRA may ask to see additional information that supports the supervisory report.
+4.10 The guidelines provide for both an internal report and supervisory report describing the outcome of the assessments.
+To avoid smaller and lower risk firms having to produce two reports, the PRA will accept the internal report as the supervisory report, providing it is sufficiently detailed and granular to serve the latter purpose.
+On other occasions in relation to larger and higher risk firms, the PRA may ask to see additional information that supports the supervisory report.
 Reports should be approved by the Board and set out the process and methodology used, a record of the main findings and subsequent implications for the business of the firm.

 4.11 To help capture data and information in a consistent way from firms and facilitate review the PRA is considering whether it may be beneficial to provide a summary sheet to firms.
-The PRA will aim to share further information in 2014 about how this might be delivered.
+The PRA will aim to share further information in 2014 so that firms may use the summary sheet for supervisory reports in 2014 and 2015.
 For those firms participating in ICAS+ and involved with separate in-development ORSAs, the PRA expects the activities to be complementary.